malagebidi/Focus-Filter/README.md

 ## 🤝 Contributing
 Read our [Contributing Guide](CONTRIBUTING.md) for details on how to report issues or submit new rules.

-Issues and Pull Requests in both Chinese and English are welcome!

 ## 📄 License
 This project is licensed under the **GNU General Public License v3.0**.
 See the [LICENSE](LICENSE) file for details.